ShengjieLuo/MvnZMQ/README.md

 It is important to note that the so-called data here is not a simple string, but an integer array.
 Therefore, this project would point out a usual method to use complex structure in the zmq.

 Following is the explanation of file tree in this project.

 ./lib 		: The library dependency

+./pbdemo	: The demo of a matrix Serializing and Unserializing within Protocol buffer

 ./hwdemo 	: The demo of a helloworld program in zmq.
 If you have any problem in the dependency relation of this project, refer to this demo first and find the solution.

 ./frontend 	: The Frontend Program, mainly written by java.

 ./backend	: The Backend Program, mainly written by cpp.